 Your doctor or nurse will tell you how to take care of yourself after surgery.

-You should have less pain after your bunion is removed.
+You should have less pain after your bunion is removed and your foot has healed.
 You should also be able to walk more easily.
 This surgery does repair some of the deformity of your foot, but it will not give you a perfect-looking foot.

 Full recovery may take 3 - 5 months.

 Richardson EG. Disorders of the hallux.
 In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 12th ed.
 Philadelphia, Pa: Mosby Elsevier; 2012:chap 81.

 Wexler D. Grosser DM, Kile TA.
 Bunion and bunionette.
 In: Frontera, WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation.
 2nd ed.
 Philadelphia, Pa: Saunders Elsevier; 2008:chap 76.

 Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.